wiretap-retro/USB-Data-Only/README.md

 \
 \
 I have been using this adapter on my Longer LK5 Pro in conjunction with a Raspberry Pi 4 for roughly a year now, and I have no issues with it.

+## Other
+This project is open source.
+Do what you want with it.